This article describes how you can connect your JTL system with Taxdoo and thus enable us to import transaction data from it.

 - JTL support creates a database user without any further discussion.
 This is the case if you use an older license model with JTL.

 - JTL support offers to set up a database user for a monthly fee (previously €19.99 per month).

 - JTL support refuses to set up a database user.
 In this case, our final option is to use your own JTL Wawi database access data.

-Configuring the SSH server
+Configuring the SSH server (Optional)

 If we are to establish a connection with the JTL database via an SSH server, it's necessary to configure the SSH server accordingly.